 Add the lime zest to the olive oil.

-Allow to simmer for 10 minutes over medium heat.
+Heat the oil and allow to simmer for 10 minutes over low heat.

 Remove the saucepan from heat and cover, allowing the zest to steep for 2 1/2 hours.

 Sieve the oil and store in an airtight and non-reactive container.

 This infusion can be used for up to two weeks.
 It can be used as a garnish or as a dressing in salads.